This is a sampling of the activities CHEA offers. Not all activities are available every year.

 Kingdom Kids Co-op is a school type setting where families who are interested in supplemental group classes get together once per week at a local church for approximately twelve weeks.
 Some classes are taught by parents, and others, such as art and music, may be taught by hired professionals.
 There is usually a reasonable fee involved and parents are expected to volunteer in some capacity.

 Parents who teach can collect a fee to help offset the cost of their own childrens' co-op classes.
-More detailed information can be found in the Co-op Handbook or at the August LGM.
 This activity relies heavily on parental participation, so availability is on a year to year basis.

 Evaluations and Testing